Understanding online casino terms and conditions in depth

 - There might be a limit to how many times you’re eligible for the offer.

-- Deposit bonuses, no deposit bonuses, extra spins and cash prizes often have wagering requirements.
+- Deposit bonuses, no deposit bonuses, free spins and cash prizes often have wagering requirements.

 - After winning, you’ll have to claim your prize within a set time period or risk forfeiting your winnings.